modulojs/foundations/2.1/activities/act3/instructions.md

 2. In your text editor, create a new brand new CSS file called `extrastyle.css`
     - This will be the file where we will put our "extra" styles
-    - Put it next to the
+    - Put it next to the existing `mystyle.css`

+3. Write a `p { color: yellow }` style into your new file

-3. Create a new link in the HTML file, looking
+4. Create a new **link** tag in the HTML file linking the new file.
-    - This will be the file where we will put our "extra" styles
+    - Make it look just like the other one, except with a different file name
+    - Put it after the other one
+5. Finally, once you confirm it working on one HTML, copy the boilerplate to the other HTML

-- **Note:** It could be called anything or put in any directory, but then it would be referenced differnetly, e.g. if it were put into a directory called `some/directory/path`, the result would be something like `<link rel="stylsheet" src="/some/other/directory/extrastyle.css">`
+- **Note:** It could be named any other filename, or put in any directory (folder), but then it would be referenced differently, e.g. if it were put into a directory  (folder) called `some/directory/path`, the result would be something like `<link rel="stylsheet" src="some/directory/extrastyle.css">`